Creative Careers Interviews

 The other woven item is more practical.
 I need a shawl to wear with the dresses I wear when I sing with Sky Blue Swing band.

-Q: Any advice to novice weavers and fiber artists who'd like to parlay their passion into a career?
+Q: What advice do you have for novice weavers and fiber artists who'd like to parlay their passion into a career?

 A: I asked this same question to notated weaver and designer Jack Lenor Larson at the start of my weaving career.
 He answered simply, "have something else you can work at, preferably related to your artistic medium, that you can do half the time to support yourself."
 I taught music lessons while I was growing my Singing Weaver business.
 That paid my monthly bills.